awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-template-publishing-applications.md

 The output of the `sam publish` command includes a link to the AWS Serverless Application Repository directly to your application\.
 You can also go to the AWS Serverless Application Repository landing page directly and search for your application\.

 Your application is set to private by default, so it isn't visible to other AWS accounts\.
 In order to share your application with others, you must either make it public or grant permission to a specific list of AWS accounts\.
 For information on sharing your application by using the AWS CLI, see [Using Resource\-based Policies for the AWS Serverless Application Repository](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/access-control-resource-based.html)\.
 For information on sharing your application using the console, see [Sharing an Application Through the Console](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/serverlessrepo-how-to-publish.html#share-application)\.

+## Publishing a New Version of an Existing Application<a name="serverless-sam-template-publishing-applications-new-version"></a>

+After you've published an application to the AWS Serverless Application Repository, you might want to publish a new version of it\.
+For example, you might have changed your Lambda function code or added a new component to your application architecture\.

+To update an application that you've previously published, you publish the application using the same process as above\.
+You provide the same application name that you originally published it with, but with a new SemanticVersion value\.
+You also provide the application name and SematicVersion number in the Metadata section of the AWS SAM template file\.

+For example, if you published an application with the name `SampleApp` and SematicVersion `1.0.0`, to update that application, the AWS SAM template must have application name `SampleApp`, and the SematicVersion can be `1.0.1` \(or anything different from `1.0.0`\)\.

 ## Additional Topics<a name="serverless-sam-template-publishing-applications-additional-topics"></a>
 + [AWS SAM Template Metadata Section Properties](serverless-sam-template-publishing-applications-metadata-properties.md)